Iriajul/LLM-model/README.md

 4. The generated query is executed against the database using the tool defined in `tools.py`.
 5. If the query fails, a correction loop attempts to fix the SQL using the LLM and the error message.
 6. Once a query executes successfully, the results are passed to the LLM again with a formatting prompt to generate a user-friendly natural language answer.
+7. And it can now give download link csv/excel for download raw postgresql data.